CPQ and Quote-to-Cash — A Five-Minute Overview

 Typically, each line item on an order would have a corresponding work order.

-So far, the QTC process can be visualized as follows:
+Therefore, the entire QTC process — from quote to order and from order to service — can be visualized as follows:

 • Where does the product catalog reside?